bdaralan/ShoB/README.md

 #### Create/Read/Update/Delete Core Data Object

 The approach right now is the make use of `EnvironmentObject`.
-There will be a data source object, specific to each type of object that will handle all the actions.
+There will be a concrete data source object specific to each type of model object that will handle all the actions.

-The specific data source object must conform to a custom [`DataSource`][DataSource] protocol.
-The protocol have all the methods for fetching, creating, updating, deleting, and object validation.
+The concrete data source object will conform to [`DataSource`][DataSource] protocol.
+The protocol has all the methods for fetching, creating, reading, updating, deleting, and validating `NSManagedObject`.

-Therefore, views that have access to the `EnvironmentObject` will be able to access necessary objects and methods to create, update, or delete the object.
+Therefore, views that have access to the `EnvironmentObject` will be able to access objects and methods to perform necessary actions.

 Current concrete classes conform to `DataSource`: